kgogol/MEV/FRP-template.md

 5) Assess the profitability of the identified strategy, determining whether the transactions are linked to MEV extraction.

 Timeline:
 - Month 1: Data Gatering and Parsin
 - Month 2: Data anaysis, analysis per protocols
 - Month 1-2: Writing the findings

 Delivaratbles:
-Python lirbary that explorts this
-Flashbots article
+- open-source Python project that explores revert transactions on EVM L2s and map them to MEV strategies,
-Academic papers (to be submited to one of the peer-reviwed conferences)
+- an academic paper to be submited to one of the peer-reviewed conferences (e.g. AFT, FC),
+- a short article published in the HackMD research publication,
+- a presentation given at one of community events,

 ## References
 - Adams, H., Toda, M., Karys, A., Wan, X., Gretzke, D., Zhong, E., Wong, Z., Marzec, D., Miller, R., Hasu, & Floersch, K., & Robinson, D. (2024).
 Unichain Whitepaper. https://docs.unichain.org/whitepaper.pdf